-PATCHS is primarily meant to be used in English, however, to make access to online consultations more equitable to patients who speak English a second language, we provide a translation service.
+PATCHS is primarily meant to be used in English, however, to make access to online consultations more equitable to patients who do not speak English as their first language, we provide an optional translation service.
 It is meant to facilitate communication with your GP practice not replace it.
-If you have any concerns about the accuracy of the translation that PATCHS provides, please contact your practice directly and/or use a human translator.
+If you have any concerns about the accuracy of the translation that PATCHS provides, please contact your practice directly to use a human translation service.

 How to use PATCHS Translate